Key Takeaways from the 2024 PMAR Conference

 A: We have lots of suggestions, but here are two big ones:

-- Leverage software as much as possible, whether that be for composite construction or GIPS Report creation.
+- Leverage software as much as possible, whether that be for composite construction or GIPS report creation.
 Software can help build efficiencies and remove risk of human error.

 - Don’t over-complicate your compliance program or policies and procedures.
 Make sure your policies and procedures are meaningful, but not so complex that they become difficult to consistently follow and implement.